 - Related, UH Hilo Stories, Feb.
 10, 2015: UH Hilo researchers launch website on the impact of Tropical Storm Iselle.

 About the author of this story: Jaysen Niedermeyer recently graduated from UH Hilo with a bachelor of science in marine science.
-He served as an intern in the Office of the Chancellor for part of the Spring 2015 semester primarily as a photographer.
+While an undergraduate, he was a photographer for UH Hilo Stories for part of the spring 2015 semester.